-Common stock offered

-By AECOM 13,200,000 shares

-By the selling stockholders shares

-Total shares

-Common stock to be outstanding after this offering shares

-Over-allotment option shares

-Net Proceeds We expect the net proceeds to us from this offering to be \$ million (\$ million if the underwriters exercise their over-allotment option), after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses, based upon an assumed initial public offering price of \$19.00 per share, which is the mid-point of the offering range indicated on the cover of this prospectus.
+Common stock offered By AECOM 19,906,129 shares By the selling stockholders 15,243,871 shares Total 35,150,000 shares Common stock to be outstanding after this offering 91,416,946 shares Over-allotment option 5,272,500 shares Net Proceeds We expect the net proceeds to us from this offering to be \$355.5 million (\$449.7 million if the underwriters exercise their over-allotment option), after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses, based upon an assumed initial public offering price of \$19.00 per share, which is the midpoint of the offering range indicated on the cover of this prospectus, and an assumed \$1.14 per share in underwriting discounts and commissions.
 We will not receive any proceeds from the sale of shares by the selling stockholders.
 Use of proceeds To repay borrowings under our credit facilities and our outstanding 83/8% senior notes due 2012, allow employees under our stock purchase plan to diversify their holdings and use the remaining proceeds for general corporate purposes, including possible future acquisitions.
 We will not receive any of the proceeds from the sale of shares by the selling stockholders.
 See "Use of Proceeds" for additional information.
 Dividends We do not anticipate paying any cash dividends in the foreseeable future.
 Proposed New York Stock Exchange symbol ACM

-Common Stock to be outstanding after this offering does not include at December 31, 2006:
+Common Stock to be outstanding after this offering does not include:

-• shares of common stock issuable upon the exercise of options outstanding under our stock incentive plans, with a weighted average exercise price of \$ share, of which were then exercisable;

-per

-shares of common stock issuable upon conversion of our convertible preferred stock;

-- shares of common stock issuable upon redemption of our common stock units and convertible preferred stock units; - shares of common stock available for issuance under our 2006 Stock Incentive Plan; - shares of common stock available for issuance under our Equity Incentive Plan; - shares of common stock available exchangeable for our Class Y and Class YY shares; and - shares of common stock available for issuance under our Global Stock Plans.
+- 8,618,293 shares of common stock issuable upon the exercise of options outstanding under our stock incentive plans, with a weighted average exercise price of \$8.07 per share, of which 8,153,273 are exercisable; - 363,116 shares of common stock issuable upon conversion of our convertible preferred stock; - 27,724 shares of common stock issuable upon conversion of our convertible preferred stock units; - 12,157,206 shares of common stock available for issuance under our 2006 Stock Incentive Plan; and - $^{ullet}$ 2,500,000 shares of common stock available for issuance under our Equity Incentive Plan.